 Additionally, the semiconductor industry is characterized by vigorous protection and pursuit of intellectual property rights.
-From time to time, third parties have asserted and may in the future assert patent, copyright, trademark and other intellectual property rights to technologies that are important to our business and have demanded and may in the future demand that the Company license their technology.
-The outcome of litigation cannot be predicted with certainty and some lawsuits, claims or proceedings may be disposed of unfavorably to the Company.
-Intellectual property disputes often have a risk of injunctive relief, which, if imposed against the Company, could materially and adversely affect the Company's financial condition, or results of operations.
+From time to time, third parties have asserted and may in the future assert patent, copyright, trademark and other intellectual property rights to technologies that are important to the Company's business and have demanded and may in the future demand that the Company license their technology.
+The outcome of any such litigation cannot be predicted with certainty and some such lawsuits, claims or proceedings may be disposed of unfavorably to the Company.
+Generally speaking, intellectual property disputes often have a risk of injunctive relief, which, if imposed against the Company, could materially and adversely affect the Company's financial condition, or results of operations.
+From time to time the Company is also involved in legal proceedings in the ordinary course of business.

-From time to time the Company is involved in legal proceedings in the ordinary course of business.
-The Company believes that there is no such ordinary course litigation pending that will have, individually or in the aggregate, a material adverse effect on its business.
+The Company believes that there is no litigation pending that will have, individually or in the aggregate, a material adverse effect on its business.